ansforge/IG-modele-objets-sante/ML/ig/StructureDefinition-Certificat.md

 **Usages:**

-* Use this Logical Model: [CarteProfessionnel](StructureDefinition-CarteProfessionnel.md)
+* Use this Logical Model: [CarteProfessionnel](StructureDefinition-CarteProfessionnel.md), [EntiteGeographique](StructureDefinition-EntiteGeographique.md), [EntiteJuridique](StructureDefinition-EntiteJuridique.md) and [ExerciceProfessionnel](StructureDefinition-ExerciceProfessionnel.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/ans.fr.mos|current/StructureDefinition/Certificat)